tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Share-Properties.md

   - zh-tw
 ---
 # Get Share Properties
-The `Get Share Properties` request returns all user-defined metadata and system properties for the specified share.
+The `Get Share Properties` request returns all user-defined metadata and system properties for the specified share or share snapshot.
 The data returned does not include the share's list of files.

 ## Request
  The `Get Share Properties` request may be constructed as follows.
 HTTPS is recommended.